mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 Not only does the initial solution not work correctly, it's overly complex.
 It turns out that if you use a bounded channel then things fall into place and the solution is quite elegant.
-A bounded buffer makes complete sense here because we know the total size of the problem we're trying to
+A bounded channel makes complete sense here because we know the total size of the problem we're trying to
 solve: `len(points)`, and this is size to use when creating the buffered channel:

 ```go